The 13 Best Cloud Storage for Photographers in 2025

 10. IDrive Cloud Storage

-IDrive Cloud Storage
+IDrive Cloud Storage for Photographers

 iDrive is a growing cloud service provider among giant companies like Google Drive, Apple iCloud, Microsoft, and many more.
 You can download its app on your Windows, Mac, and even on your smartphone.
+Though it supports common file formats like JPEGs, TIFFs, etc., it doesn’t support the viewing of RAW files.
+Besides, you can use it for desktop-to-desktop synchronization along with cloud backups.

 On top of that, zero-knowledge encryption ensures top-notch security.
 So, you don’t have to worry about safety.
 Also, the photographs are automatically arranged in the dashboard according to their dates.
 This makes the gallery simple, organized, and user-friendly.

-Pricing Categories:
+Pricing Categories

-Their free usage limit is only 5GB.
-And for paid service, they have 4 different plans which are iDrive mini, iDrive personal, iDrive Team, and iDrive Business which is for unlimited users.
+Their free usage limit is only 5 GB.
+For paid service, they have 4 different plans which are iDrive mini, iDrive personal, iDrive Team, and iDrive Business, which is for unlimited users.
 The cost of their service starts from a minimum amount of $3.71/year and can increase to $1124.62/year.

 ProsCons